basho-labs/ansible-riak/README.md

 ##Contributions

 Basho Labs repos survive because of community contribution.
-Here’s how to get started.
+Here's how to get started.

 * Fork the appropriate sub-projects that are affected by your change
 * Create a topic branch for your change and checkout that branch